zorun/ansible-role-nsd/README.md

 ## Requirements

+This role has been tested on Debian (wheezy, jessie, stretch, buster, bullseye).
+It could possibly work on other systems with some adaptations, patches welcome.

-This role has been tested on Debian (wheezy, jessie, stretch, buster), but could be adapted to work on other systems.
-Notably, this role does not setup `nsd-control` because this is already done automatically by the Debian package.
+This role does not setup `nsd-control` because this is already done automatically by the Debian package.
+Other systems might need setting it up through Ansible instead.

 ## Role variables